hangrybear666/10-devops-bootcamp__kubernetes/README.md

     ./remote-setup-ArgoCD.sh
     ```

-2. We also want to setup ingress-nginx for minikube to handle incoming traffic from the outside world
+2. We also want to setup ingress-nginx for minikube to handle incoming traffic from the outside world into our remote VPS

     See https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/